 Griffin Weeping grass (Microlaena Stipoides var.
 Griffin)

-- This variety was developed by the University of New England specifically to only grow to around 15cm tall.
+- Developed by the University of New England specifically to grow to around 15cm tall.

 - It has high drought tolerance, medium salt tolerance, high frost tolerance.

-- This grass also grows on a range of soils but prefers soils with a pH level of slightly acidic.
+- This grass also grows on a range of soils but prefers a pH level of slightly acidic.

 Redgrass (Bothriochloa macra)